How to validate your app protection policy setup in Microsoft Intune

 - Are the users licensed for O365?

-- The status of each of the users' app protection apps.
+- Is the status of each of the users' app protection apps as expected.
 The possible statuses for the apps are Checked in and Not checked in.

 User app protection status

-- Select Client apps > Monitor > App protection status, and then select the Assigned users tile.
+- Select Client apps > App protection status, and then select the Assigned users tile.

 - On the App reporting page, select Select user to bring up a list of users and groups.